10 Notable Facts About Vampire Squids

 Vampyroteuthis infernalis arms

-The vampire squid was initially considered an octopus because squids are difficult to study.
-In the 1900s, they were finally recognized as a type of squid.
-The vampire squid has 8 legs like other cephalopods, but what makes it different from a squid is that it can’t change colors or produce any kind of ink.
+The vampire squid has characteristics of both octopuses and squids, which initially led to some confusion about its classification.
+However, in the 1900s, they were finally recognized as a type of squid.
+The vampire squid has eight legs like other cephalopods, but what makes it different from a squid is that it can’t change colors or produce any kind of ink.
 This is why scientists have decided to separate the vampire squid into its own unique category.

 3. Vampire Squids Have Been Around Since The Jurassic Period